-C.2 Appointments to the Board-Role of Nomination Committee
+C.2 Appointments to the Board-Role of the Nomination Committee

 The Bank has a formal, rigorous and transparent procedure for the appointment of new Directors to the Board.
-The Board, with the support of the Nomination Committee which acts in an advisory capacity, is responsible for initiating, guiding and coordinating the nomination process, with no prejudice to shareholders' rights.
-The Board reviews candidates proposed by the Nomination Committee and decides on the candidates to be submitted to the General Meeting for their election.
-In overseeing the nomination process, the Nomination Committee ensures that there is adequate, step-wise succession planning for Board members so as to maintain an appropriate level of continuity and organizational memory at Board level.
+The Board, with the support of the Nomination Committee, is responsible for initiating, guiding and coordinating the nomination process, with no prejudice to Shareholders' rights.
+The Board reviews candidates proposed by the Nomination Committee and decides on the candidates to be appointed.
+Authority for final election rests with the General Meeting or Third Parties defined by law.
+In overseeing the nomination process, the Nomination Committee ensures that there is adequate succession planning for Board members so as to maintain an appropriate level of continuity and organizational memory at Board level.

-C.2.1 The Nomination Committee's members should not exceed 40% (rounded to the nearest integer) of total Board members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
+C.2.1 The Nomination Committee's1 members should not exceed 40% (rounded to the nearest integer) of total Board members (excluding the HFSF Representative) with a minimum of three (3) members.
 One (1) of the members should be the HFSF Representative.
 The HFSF also appoints an observer in the Nomination Committee, in line with the provisions of the RFA.
-The Nomination Committee members shall be selected on the basis of their competence and experience on relevant issues and should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law.
-The members shall be appointed by the Board including the Chairperson and the Vice Chairperson, in accordance with the legal and regulatory framework where applicable.
-The tenure of the members coincides with the tenure of the Board of Directors, with the option to renew their appointment, but in any case the service in the Nomination Committee should not be more that twelve (12) years in total.
-All members are Non-Executive Directors while the majority of the members (excluding the HFSF and Greek State Representatives), including the Chairperson, should be Independent Non-Executive Directors.
+The Nomination Committee members shall be selected on the basis of their competence and experience on relevant issues and should fulfil the additional criteria set by the relevant legal and regulatory framework as applicable.
+The members shall be appointed by the Board including the Chairperson and the Vice Chairperson, in accordance with the legal and regulatory framework as applicable.
+The tenure of the members coincides with the tenure of the Board of Directors, with the option to renew their appointment, but in any case the service in the Nomination Committee should not be more than twelve (12) years in total.
+All members are Non-Executive Directors while the majority of the members (excluding the HFSF Representative), including the Chairperson, should be Independent Non-Executive Directors.

-&lt;sup>1 The Terms of Reference of the Committee and short biographical details of its members may be found at the Bank's website (www.eurobank.gr)
+1 The Terms of Reference of the Committee and short biographical details of its members may be found at the Bank's website (www.eurobank.gr)

 C.2.2 The Nomination Committee is in quorum and meets validly when half of its members plus one (1) are present or represented (fractions, if any, are not counted), provided that no less than three (3) members, including the Chairperson or the Vice Chairperson, are present.
 Decisions of the Nomination Committee shall be validly taken by an absolute majority of the members who are present and represented.
 In case of a tie, the Chairperson and in case of his/her absence the Vice Chairperson of the Nomination Committee shall have the casting vote.
 No individual is present when his/her own succession is being considered.
 The Chairperson updates the Board members on the material matters covered by the Nomination Committee during the previous period at the quarterly meetings of the Board.
 The Board shall be informed whenever a decision of the Nomination Committee is not reached unanimously.
-In case of non-unanimous decisions, the views of the minority should be also minuted The Nomination Committee appoints its Secretary who reports to the Group Company Secretariat and cooperates with the Chairperson of the Nomination Committee and the Group Human Resources General Manager.
-The Secretary is responsible to minute the proceedings and resolutions of all Nomination Committee's meetings, including the action plans and follow ups for assignments.
+In case of non-unanimous decisions, the views of the minority should also be minuted.
+The Nomination Committee appoints its Secretary who reports to the Group Company Secretariat and cooperates with the Chairperson of the Nomination Committee's meetings, including the names of those present and in attendance and the action plans and follow ups for assignments.